Photo by: Getty Images

 Five Terrier Skaters Lead United States to Olympic Gold Medal

-February 22, 2026 | Men's Ice Hockey
+February 22, 2026 | General, Men's Ice Hockey

-MILAN - Five former Boston University men's ice hockey standouts led the United States to Olympic gold on Sunday as Team USA defeated Canada, 2-1, in overtime of Sunday's gold medal game.
+MILAN - Five former Boston University men's ice hockey standouts led the United States to Olympic gold on Sunday as Team USA defeated Canada, 2-1, in overtime of Sunday's gold-medal game.

 In addition to the five skaters, the Team USA coaching staff and management group was full of Terrier alumni.
 Head coach Mike Sullivan was joined on the bench by assistant coaches John Hynes and David Quinn.
 Chris Drury and Chris Kelleher were part of the management group that helped select the team.